jbcodeforce/eda-studies/docs/patterns/events-versus-messages/index.md

 Consider queue system for:

 * Exactly once delivery, and to participate into two-phase commit XA transaction.
-* Asynchronous request / reply communication: the semantic of the communication is for one component to ask a second command to do something on its data.
-This is a command pattern with delay on the response.
+* Asynchronous request / reply communication: the semantic of the communication is for one component to ask a second component to do something on its data.
+This is a **command pattern** with delay on the response.
-* Recall messages in queue are kept until consumer(s) got them.
+* Recall messages in queue are kept until consumer(s) got them, which fits well in a command pattern as we do not want to get the command done twice.

 Consider streaming system, like Kafka, as pub/sub and persistence system for:

 * Publish events as immutable facts, with a timestamp, of what happened in an application.
 * Get continuous visibility of the data Streams.
-* Keep data once consumed, for future consumers, for replay-ability.
+* Keep data a longer time in the persistence layer, once consumed, so future consumers can consume those messages, or for replay-ability.
 * Scale the message consumption horizontally.

 ## Events and Messages